mresti/ruby-style-guide/README.md

 ### RuboCop

-[RuboCop](https://github.com/bbatsov/rubocop) is a Ruby code style checker based on this style guide.
+[RuboCop](https://github.com/bbatsov/rubocop) is a Ruby code style checker based on the original style guide.
 RuboCop already covers a significant portion of the Guide, supports both MRI 1.9 and MRI 2.0 and has good Emacs integration.